-While there are always die-hard enthusiasts for everything, for regular sellers like you and I who likely just want to get rid of small quantity of stuff without spending too much effort, it should still be fine to get to the market between 9 to 10AM in the morning.
+While there are always die-hard enthusiasts for everything, for regular sellers like you and I who likely just want to get rid of a small quantity of stuff without spending too much effort, it should still be fine to get to the market between nine to 10 AM in the morning.

 This is especially so when you live in the city where there are ample spaces in the various squares/parks.
-There should be no lacking of space for even the late-risers who partied past midnight drinking lots of cheap beers dancing to cheesy Dutch music with patriotic drunks dressed in complete orange.
+There should be no lacking space for even the late-risers who partied past midnight drinking lots of cheap beers dancing to cheesy Dutch music with patriotic drunks dressed in complete orange.
 This is true only, of course, when the weather is good and it is not raining.
 On rainy days (364 days of the year), you may want to be there early.
 Just to pick a good spot that is covered. 😉 For example, by awnings on the sides of buildings.

 *Important things to know

 Also, the chance of items being ruined by the rain or dirty mud kicked up from the road by crowds of people passing by is quite high.
 Therefore go prepared, either mentally or physically (bring a transparent plastic sheet to cover your goods or put them on a table — but be prepared to scram quickly when the police tells you to if you have set up in the wrong place.)

 The key to getting rid of them without getting yourself in trouble is the ability to write a beautiful poem that rhymes explaining why you think your friends or relatives deserve (or need) the presents as convincingly as possible.
-Since on this night, people can exchange tens if not hundreds of small, trivial gifts with each other.
+On this night, people can exchange tens if not hundreds of small, trivial gifts with each other.
 (Anywhere from a comb to a pack of batteries.)
 They would not notice one or two items you have thrown in the pile that you have previously rightfully owned.
 Just make sure those are not the same things they gave to you the year before!

-I hope this guide about selling your stuff in the Netherlands helped you guys out.
+We hope this guide about selling your stuff in the Netherlands helped you guys out.
 Be sure to let us know what you think in the comments.